-I'm looking forward to seeing you all on (Day, Date, Time) for the next LifeWork Systems session.
-Please be on time and ready because we have a lot of ground to cover and I will start and end on time.
+I'm looking forward to seeing you on (Day, Date, Time) for our group LifeWork Systems review session.
+Please be on time and ready because we have a lot of ground to cover and we will start and end on time.
 Don't forget to:

-- Bring your completed workbook as you will be asked to read answers from it. - Let me know if you need anything from me beforehand.
+- Bring your completed workbook as we will be reading our answers from them. - Make sure you have completed your post-training survey so I can see your input in advance of this session. - Let me know if you need anything from me beforehand.